Why Should I Choose Mediation?

 Who are the Mediators?
 Can I Pick a Mediator?

 CCMC's roster is comprised of mediators with diverse backgrounds such as law, social work, education, federal government, human resources, and business.
 Generally, one mediator is assigned for your mediation, however, sometimes with the complexity of certain cases, two mediators may work together as co-mediators.
-CCMC staff makes the selection of the mediators for your case, based on your type of case and their areas of specialization and availability.
+CCMC staff makes the selection of the mediators for your case, or you may choose, based on your type of case and their areas of specialization and availability.

 CCMC's philosophy is that good mediation does not replace good legal advice.
 You do not need a lawyer to begin your mediation.
 However, depending on the issues or the type of case, the mediators may recommend that each party consults with a lawyer.
 One of the guiding principles of mediation is "informed consent"; this means that it is important to any solid outcome that you know your legal rights and responsibilities.